 The weavers of Nek Mese dye their own threads with natural dyes.
 This man’s hip cloth called a Mau Naek, has a center panel containing a black ikat motif.
 The cooperative of weavers called Nek Mese dye their own threads collectively using natural dyes.
 Manu is a chicken, which is considered an important animal as it is used for many ceremonies.

-Supplementary warp wrap patterning, three panels stitched together with twisted fringe, handspun cotton, natural dyes.
-Dyed and woven by Yusmina Linome, in Ayotopas, Timor, 2019.
+Supplementary warp wrap patterning, three panels stiched together with twisted fringe, handspun cotton, natural dyes.
+Dyed and woven in Amanatun, Timor, 2019.

 234 x 148 cm / 92 x 58.5 in